CodeOptimusPrime46/url-shortener-Service/README.md

 # URL Shortener Service

-A simple URL shortener service built with Java, Spring Boot, redis, and mongoDB.
+A high-performance, reactive URL shortener built using Java 17, Spring WebFlux, Redis, and MongoDB.
+Designed with modular architecture, cache persistence considerations, and production-grade practices.

 ## Features

-- Shorten long URLs to unique short codes
-- Redirect short URLs to original URLs
-- Store URL mappings in Redis for fast access
-- RESTful API endpoints

-# Should Know and Could Improve
+- Reactive non-blocking architecture using Spring WebFlux
+- Cache-first strategy with fallback to persistent MongoDB
+- Distributed-safe short code generation using Redis atomic counters
+- Metrics and logging integrated for observability
+- Docker-ready configuration

+## Design Considerations and Trade-offs

-- Redis as a caching layer for fast URL lookups, Here I have used Base62 encoding to generate short URLs.
-Using Redis increment to generate seed.
+- Redis is used as the caching layer with Base62 encoded short URLs.
-    - Possible improvements:
-        - When cache restarts and without any AOF(Append Only File) enabled.
-We will lose the incremented value.
-So use AOF to persist the incremented value.
-        - As of now, we use RDB snapshot periodically to persist the data.
-But it is not recommended for production use. since we will have conflict in the incremented value incase of app failures between snapshot-saving intervals.
+- Redis' atomic counter generates unique short URL keys.
+    - ⚠️ Without AOF (Append Only File) persistence, Redis restarts can reset the counter.
+    - ✅ Use `appendonly yes` in production to prevent counter loss.
+    - ⛔ RDB snapshots alone are not reliable for preserving state between crashes.
-- Client side caching, for more frequent requests, we can use client side caching to reduce the load on the server.
+- NOT IMPLEMENTED: Client side caching, for more frequent requests, we can use client side caching to reduce the load on the server.

 ## Tech Stack